 In today’s litigation-hungry culture, older drivers who carry just the state minimums may find that their $50,000 bodily injury coverage is a mere pittance when faced with the jury award from a civil lawsuit.

 When it comes to the needs of the elderly, car insurance must take into account the possibility of devastating lawsuits that can wipe out an entire estate.

 For the Elderly, Car Insurance Rates Can be Tied to Several Factors

-As with any driver, insurance rates for senior drives are determined by a combination of:
+As with any driver, insurance rates for senior drivers are determined by a combination factors such as:

 Thankfully, most insurance companies offer discounts to senior drivers of as much as 10% to 20%.
 Senior drivers must be over the age of 55 to be eligible for these discounts.
 In addition, organizations like AAA car insurance and AARP offer insurance discounts to their members.

 For elderly drivers whose car insurance rates go up due to a claim, one way to bring those rates back down is to take a defensive driving course.
 These courses can vary in length from 8-30 hours and provide for proportional discounts.